DevExpress/testcafe-examples/examples/pass-parameters-to-tests/README.md

 Before test execution, the parameters are obtained.
 Two of them are loaded from `.json` and `.js` files with an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) statement, the third is set as an environment variable with the [process.env](https://nodejs.org/api/process.html#process_process_env) property.

 For each test, a `test.page` method call with an appropriate parameter sets the initial page.
 A `clientFunction` obtains the [File URL](https://nodejs.org/api/url.html#url_url_pathtofileurl_path) of the current page.
-The `t.expect.eql` method compares this value to the full path to the file that the configuration file or the environment variable specified.
+The `t.expect.eql` method compares this value to the full path calculated based on the specified parameter.

 ## TestCafe Functions and Methods Used in This Example